-COURSE OVERVIEW: This course will focus on the use and characteristics of combat simulations as aids to decision-making.
+COURSE OVERVIEW: This course will focus on the use and characteristics of combat simulations as aids to military decision-making.
 Principles of good analysis using combat models will provide the overall theme of the course.
-It will include discussion of techniques to model attrition, acquisition, movement, battlefield environment, command and control, communications, intelligence, air-to-air combat, and decision-making.
+It will include discussion of general simulation techniques and techniques to model attrition, acquisition, movement, battlefield environment, command and control, communications, intelligence, air-to-air combat, and decision-making.
 The future of combat simulations will be discussed, including Advanced Distributed Simulation (Distributed Interactive Simulation and High-Level Architecture).